 Let users rate and share your page

-With the increased popularity of social networking the ability to rate and share your pages is another important feature that can help spread the word about your page.
-These sharing and rating links can be added using services such as AddThis or Sharethis.
-Below, is an example of what this may look like.
+With the increased popularity of social networking, the ability to rate and share your pages is another important feature.
+These sharing and rating links (like those shown to the left) can be added using services such as AddThis or Sharethis.

-Creating RSS feeds is an easy way to keep users up-to-date on all website updates and new content.
-For example, Computer Hope's RSS feeds use the free Feedburner service, which allows easy control over RSS feeds, the ability to subscribe to an RSS feed over e-mail, and the ability of posting RSS posts to Twitter.
+Creating RSS feeds is an easy way to keep more technical users up-to-date on all website updates and new content.
+For example, Computer Hope's RSS feeds use the free Feedburner service for easy control, the ability for visitors to subscribe over e-mail, and the ability of posting RSS posts to Twitter.

 Newsletter and mailing list